This post will be helpful if you’re looking to:

 in both.

-There is a solution to this – Custom fields in data.
+There is a solution to this: Custom fields in data.
 Fortunately, Looker Studio allows us to use formulas to create custom fields.
-We’ll create our dimension in each of the tables (GA4 and GSC) to regularise it.
+To regularise it, we’ll create our dimension in each of the tables (GA4 and GSC).

-Note: As pointed out by Jannette in comments, make the GSC landing page match the GA4 landing page format (no domain, no trailing slash) and then your session-scoped metrics will work.
+Note: As Jannette pointed out in the comments, make the GSC landing page match the GA4 landing page format (no domain, no trailing slash), and then your session-scoped metrics will work.

-For GA4, since we already have page paths there as a dimension, we don’t alter a lot there.
+For GA4, since we already have page paths as a dimension, we don’t alter a lot there.
 But we’ll still create a new field in our GA4 dataset.
-Because along with the field, there is a field ID (Key ID).
-We need to create the same field IDs in both the GA4 and GSC datasets to make it work.
+Along with the field, there is a field ID (Key ID).
+To make it work, we need to create identical field IDs in both the GA4 and GSC datasets.

 Create custom-calculated fields in Looker Studio